baylism/RunCounter/README.md

 An Alexa skill to access activity information through the Strava API.

 ## Features
 response.py defines classes for creating valid Alexa responses and for accessing the Strava API.
-The Lambda handler valid requests to one of 10 request types defined in request.py.
+The Lambda handler passes valid requests to one of 10 request types defined in request.py.

 These are: